Table of Contents

 Mastered by Patricia Sullivan Fourstar

-Remastered soundtrack album, plus 4 unreleased bonus tracks
+Remastered soundtrack album with 4 unreleased bonus tracks

 Mondo Records MOND-017